 All together, these stories show a side of the Holocaust that isn’t usually told, and Shankman’s loving hand in telling them is ultimately evident at every turn.
 That said if I have any criticism of this book, it would be that some of the stories could have been shortened, and in several of these stories I found myself surprised that they continued after what I thought would have been an excellent conclusion.
 This is particularly true for the parts when Shankman referenced events that are more contemporary.
 That doesn’t mean that the final story “New York City, 1989” was out of place.
 To the contrary, I think Shankman’s inclusion of that tale was an excellent addition to the collection.
 I should also mention that I didn’t even mind some of the magical realism that popped up in several of these tales.
 If you think about it, over the generations, most family stories take on fairytale-like qualities, with elements that defy logic and science, so why not allow them here.
 In short, I highly recommend this book and believe it deserves a very healthy four and a half stars out of five.

-“In the Land of Armadillos” (aka “They Were Like Family to Me”) by Helen Maryles Shankman, published by Scribner, released February 2, 2016 is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes, the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
+“In the Land of Armadillos” (aka “They Were Like Family to Me”) by Helen Maryles Shankman, published by Scribner, released February 2, 2016 is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes, the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this book via NetGalley in exchange for an honest review.